ufora/ufora/content/documentation/03-pyfora-package.md

 ---
 layout: main
-title: The pyfora package
+title: The pyfora Package
 tagline: Reference Manual
 ---

 The `pyfora` Python package is the library used to execute Python code on a Ufora cluster.

-# Installation
+# pyfora

 The `pyfora` package can be installed by running: